rochacbruno/rust-python-example/README.md

 The contributions come as [Pull Requests](https://github.com/rochacbruno/rust-python-example/pulls?utf8=%E2%9C%93&q=is%3Apr) and you can send a new if you think the functions can be improved.

-Thanks to: [Josh Stone](https://github.com/cuviper) we got a better implementarion for Rust which iterates the string only once.
+Thanks to: [Josh Stone](https://github.com/cuviper) we got a better implementarion for Rust which iterates the string only once and also the Python equivalent.

 Thanks to: [Purple Pixie](https://github.com/purple-pixie) we got a Python implementation using `itertools`, however this version is not performing any better, needs improvements.

-## Rust Iterating only once
+## Iterating only once

 ```rust
 fn count_doubles_once(_py: Python, val: &str) -> PyResult<u64> {